 A complete business development strategy focused on creating value for the clients you serve is a crucial component of rapid growth.

-To start your planning follow these steps:
+To start your planning, follow these steps:

-- Create a strong vision statement.
+- First, create a strong vision statement.

 - Be able to concisely explain the difference between your business and the competition.

 - Know the value you provide to clients in every interaction.